 - A guide to medical school admissions

-- A 30-day challenge sponsored by Mentor in Medicine and Small Business Camp
+- A 30-day challenge sponsored by Mentoring in Medicine and Small Business Camp

 Listening to different voices:

-- Take every bit of advice with a grain of salt.
+- As a premed, take every bit of advice with a grain of salt.

 Some pieces of advice for premed students: